UGVProject/PointGrey_CaptureROS/README.md

 # ROS_publisher

+By Handuo

 This is a program for capturing stereo Pointgrey images with Opencv capture and then convert cv::mat into ROS publisher.
 Works under catkin (ROS workspace)!
 So just put it under catkin workspace -> src folder and catkin_make it~~

-usage:
+# usage:
-roslaunch stereo_publisher capture.launch

-default:type:=2 --- with trigger

-type:=0 --- without trigger
+## Just show the captured stereo images

-roslaunch stereo_publisher capture.launch type:=0
+roslaunch flea3 capture.launch

+## Record rosbag

+roslaunch flea3 rosbag_capture.launch